LukeYasu/poke-stop/README.md

 A web application for Pokémon trainers who want want to purchase items for their Pokémon

-I wanted to do this project because...
+I wanted to do this project because I wanted to create a full stack application that can display products in a meaningful and effective way to customers by providing them with many options and information about the product when you first open the page.
+I wanted to replicate something similar to a real e-commerce as they also provide you with lots of information up front.

 http://ec2-3-141-120-131.us-east-2.compute.amazonaws.com/